buymeagoat/Selenite/README.md

 On Linux/macOS use PowerShell Core: `pwsh ./run-tests.ps1 [-SkipE2E ...]`.

+> **Test data isolation:** `run-tests.ps1` automatically switches the backend to `ENVIRONMENT=testing`, uses a dedicated SQLite file (`selenite.test.db`), and writes media/transcripts into `storage/test-media` + `storage/test-transcripts`.
+Those folders (and the DB) are purged before the suites start and deleted again when the script finishes, so real production data stays untouched.
+If you execute suites manually, export the same environment variables first and remove the temporary DB/storage after the run.

+> **Composite output:** When the script finishes (even on failure) it prints a concise table showing the status of the backend, frontend, and E2E suites plus paths to the saved transcript/artifacts so you can review the results quickly.

+> **Port hygiene:** Before launching the Playwright harness, the script automatically kills any processes listening on ports `8100` or `5173` (the production backend/frontend ports).
+This mirrors the manual “kill stray python/node” instructions in `BOOTSTRAP.md` so repeated runs never collide with a stale dev server.
+If you manage the servers yourself, stop them before invoking `run-tests.ps1`.

+> **Environment reset:** Any environment variables the runner overrides (`ENVIRONMENT`, `DATABASE_URL`, etc.) are restored at the end, so your shell goes back to production defaults.
+You no longer get “testing-mode” backends after running the suite.

+> **Repository hygiene:** The final step runs `python scripts/check_repo_hygiene.py`, which loads `repo-hygiene-policy.json` (v1.0.0) and fails if stray databases, storage folders, or Playwright artifacts remain.
+Keeping the repo clean is enforced automatically; bump the policy version whenever new directories or generated files are introduced.

 ## 📖 Documentation

 - **[User Guide](docs/USER_GUIDE.md)**: Complete guide for end users